Bridges might seem to be an ordinary structure but it has a vital role to play. Bridges are a very important part of transportation.

 For the first time, bridges were constructed with stepping stones.
 There are bridges made by placing fallen trees across the small streams of rivers.

-There’s a special type of bridge known as an Aqueduct that resembles a Viaduct and is used to carry water.
+A special type of bridge known as an Aqueduct resembles a Viaduct and is used to carry water.
 Some bridges can contain both railways and roads.

-Bridges can be categorized by many factors and one of them is material.
-People used to make bridges with masonry, timber, and stones in old times.
-In modern times Steel, concrete, stainless steel, FRP are used as materials to construct a bridge.
+Many factors can categorize bridges, and one of them is material.
+In old times, people used to make bridges with masonry, timber, and stones.
+In modern times Steel, concrete, stainless steel, and FRP are used as materials to construct a bridge.

 What is Viaduct?